bowdoin-algorithms-f22/bowdoin-algorithms-f22.github.io/syllabus.md

 **Prerequisites:** csci 2101 (Data Structures)

 Practically speaking, we'll spend the first week reviewing problems and concepts from Data Structures, such as linear search and binary search, big-oh,  best cases and worst cases.
 While diving deeper into analysis we'll encounter _logarithms_ and _exponents_.
-If you have not seen these in a long time, expect to spend more time the first weeks of classes as you review them.
+If you have not seen these in a long time, expect to spend more time the first weeks of classes.

 ### Learning goals